ibm-cloud-docs/sap/sap-offerings-netweaver-iaas-intel-virtual-server-gen2-profiles.md

 | --- | --- | --- | --- | --- |
 | `/` | `vda1` | Pre-configured boot volume | 100 | 3,000 |
 | `/boot` | `vda2` | Pre-configured boot volume | 0.25 | 3,000 |
-{: caption="Table 5.
-Storage configuration of the default virtual server deployment (boot volume)" caption-side="top"}
+{: caption="Storage configuration of the default virtual server deployment (boot volume)" caption-side="top"}

 To fulfill the size and I/O requirements for SAP NetWeaver or SAP AnyDB, more [{{site.data.keyword.block_storage_is_full}}](/docs/vpc?topic=vpc-block-storage-about) volumes need to be added as data volumes to the virtual server configuration.